Skip to content

 11.8.2 Algorithm Characteristics

-• Time complexity of \(O(n + k)\): Assuming the elements are evenly distributed among the buckets, then the number of elements in each bucket is \(\frac{n}{k}\).
-Assuming sorting a single bucket uses \(O(\frac{n}{k} \log\frac{n}{k})\) time, then sorting all buckets uses \(O(n \log\frac{n}{k})\) time.
+• Time complexity is \(O(n + k)\): Assuming the elements are evenly distributed across the buckets, each bucket contains \(\frac{n}{k}\) elements.
+If sorting a single bucket takes \(O(\frac{n}{k} \log\frac{n}{k})\) time, then sorting all buckets takes \(O(n \log\frac{n}{k})\) time.
 When the number of buckets \(k\) is relatively large, the time complexity approaches \(O(n)\).
-Merging results requires traversing all buckets and elements, taking \(O(n + k)\) time.
-In the worst case, all data is distributed into one bucket, and sorting that bucket uses \(O(n^2)\) time.
+Merging the results requires traversing all buckets and elements, which takes \(O(n + k)\) time.
+In the worst case, all data is placed into a single bucket, and sorting that bucket takes \(O(n^2)\) time.

-• Space complexity of \(O(n + k)\), non-in-place sorting: Additional space is required for \(k\) buckets and a total of \(n\) elements.
+• Space complexity is \(O(n + k)\), and bucket sort is not in-place: It requires extra space for \(k\) buckets and a total of \(n\) elements.

 • Whether bucket sort is stable depends on whether the algorithm for sorting elements within buckets is stable.